Advances and challenges in single-molecule electron transport: Model based analytical results

-Much of the intuition that has been developed for {\qi} in molecules is based on tight-binding models.
-They provide a first qualitative description, that often only undergoes quantitative shifts upon refinement of the interaction treatment.
-However, apart from such `Fermi-liquid renormalizations' also more genuine many-body effects have been identified.
+{\it Electron-electron interactions and many-body effects.} Much of the intuition that has been developed for {\qi} in molecules is based on tight-binding models.
+However, many-body effects have been identified that are not captured by effective single-particle descriptions.

 (a) Interaction effects lead to extra poles in the Green's function that indicate the existence many-body excitations.
 Such poles inevitably interfere with each other when being summed over in the construction of the many-body Green's function.
 An illustrative example is given by the Anderson model, where many-body excitations of a localized level emerge as lower and upper Hubbard peak, see \eqref{et6}.
 In this case, {\qi} manifests as an extra Fano-resonance, a `Mott node' in the terminology of \textcite{Bergfield2012}.
 In the context of many-body degeneracies, which appear, {\it e.g.}, in models of coupled quantum dots, also more complicated interference scenarios can be realized \cite{Donarini2010,Niklas2017}.
 Of special interest is the Abrikosov-Suhl pole that is brought about by the Kondo effect.
 Like any other pole of the Green's function, it can give rise to interference phenomena.
-A most recent discovery in this context is the `Kondo blockade' discovered by \textcite{Mitchell2017} and discussed in the previous Sect. \ref{sIV.A2}.
+A most recent discovery in this context is the `Kondo blockade' discovered by \textcite{Mitchell2017} and discussed in the previous Section~\ref{sIV.A2}.

 (b) While the notion of molecular orbitals is robust against interaction effects \cite{Pedersen2014}, the energy ordering of orbitals can be modified as a consequence of strong Coulomb interactions.
 Evidently, this has a strong impact on the relative weight and phase of the interfering poles in the many-body Green's function and therefore crucially enters \qi.
 Observation of this rather striking effect in STM-experiments has been reported recently \cite{Yu2017}.